holepunchto/hyperbee/README.md

 # Hyperbee 🐝

-An append-only Btree running on a Hypercore.
+An append-only B-tree running on a Hypercore.
 Allows sorted iteration and more.

 ```